10th Annual Mayo Clinic Esophageal Diseases Course 2022 - LIVESTREAM

 This course is designed for practicing gastroenterologists, fellows and residents in gastroenterology.
 Thoracic surgeons, otolaryngologists and pulmonologists, as well as other healthcare professionals with an interest in esophageal diseases may benefit from this program.

 Upon completion of this activity, participants should be able to:

-- Identify patients with Barrett's esophagus who are acceptable candidates for endoscopic eradication therapy including endoscopic mucosal resection and radio-frequency ablation.
+- Identify patients with Barrett's esophagus who are appropriate candidates for endoscopic eradication therapy including endoscopic mucosal resection and radiofrequency ablation.

 - Describe the clinical and endoscopic management of patients with benign refractory esophageal strictures.

 Attendance at any Mayo Clinic course does not indicate or guarantee competence or proficiency in the skills, knowledge or performance of any care or procedure(s) which may be discussed or taught in this course.

 Jeffrey A. Alexander, MD

 Navtej S. Buttar, M.D.